 If you have suffered a personal injury, it is important that you seek and document medical care as soon as possible.
 For many types of injuries, the harm done is not immediately apparent.
 There could be serious damage done, but symptoms may not yet be present.
 If you wait too long to see a doctor following an accident, your chances of recovery could be reduced or even eliminated.
 Moreover, medical evidence is crucial in all types of personal injury claims.
-If you have suffered a personal injury, see a doctor right away, and contact Joel Williams Law, LLC, to discuss your case.
+If you have suffered a personal injury, see a doctor right away, and contact Williams Elleby, to discuss your case.

 Protect Your Health

 This is the most immediate and important reason to seek medical care.
 Some injuries are not painful or do not create symptoms until days or even weeks later.
 Therefore, even if you feel fine, if you have been in an accident or suffered any type of trauma, it is important to see a doctor to get an assessment.

 Plaintiffs must prove that the defendant’s actions caused their harm.
 It is difficult for plaintiffs to succeed in a personal injury claim if they failed to seek medical care soon after the injury occurred.
 In these cases, defendants often argue that the plaintiff’s harm was actually caused by something else.
 An injured person needs medical documentation that proves or strongly indicates that the defendant’s actions caused the harm, otherwise winning a personal injury case is unlikely.

 In Georgia, a Plaintiff cannot recover unless he or she can prove that the Defendant’s actions caused a new injury or exacerbated a pre-existing injury or condition.
 This is referred to as the rule of proximate causation.
 At trial, the judge will normally instruct the jury as follows: